-In the meantime, the cashier’s check is discovered as a fake and you’re out the cash.
-There are many variations of this scam, including claims that you’ve been chosen as a mystery shopper.
-So, it’s important to remain vigilant and view any unsolicited offers with a wary eye.
+In the meantime, the cashier’s check is discovered as a fake, and you’re out the cash.
+This scam has many variations, including claims that you’ve been chosen as a mystery shopper.
+So, it’s essential to remain vigilant and view any unsolicited offers with a wary eye.
 As a rule of thumb, never accept a cashier’s check from someone you don’t know, particularly if the request is from abroad.

 What is the difference between a cashier’s check and a money order?

 The two are similar products, but there are some key differences between them.
-The biggest one is that a cashier’s check is issued by an actual bank, while a money order is purchased at retailers, post offices, and money transfer stores.
+The biggest is that an actual bank issues a cashier’s check, while a money order is purchased at retailers, post offices, and money transfer stores.

 While these stores have security measures in place and take your money to pay for the money order, they don’t specifically guarantee the funds as a bank does with a cashier’s check.
 Plus, money orders typically come with a maximum amount.

 For example, the post office only allows money orders up to $1,000.
 If you need a guaranteed check for a larger amount, you’re better off with a cashier’s check.

-Still, a money order can be easier to get because you don’t need a bank account in order to buy one.
+Still, a money order can be easier to get because you don’t need a bank account to buy one.
 You can simply walk into any location that sells them and pay with cash or your debit card.

 Money orders are also typically cheaper, usually costing less than $2.
 That’s compared to the $10 or so you’ll pay for a cashier’s check.
 Which one is right for you depends on your specific needs, so it’s good to know the differences.

-Cashier’s checks can also be confused with certified checks, but they aren’t actually the same thing.
+Cashier’s checks can also be confused with certified checks, but they aren’t the same thing.
 A certified check is also issued by a bank and verifies that both your signature is legitimate.
-It also verifies that (at the time of issuing) you had enough money in your account to cover the check.
+It also verifies that (at the time of issuing) you had enough money in your checking account to cover the check.